mikenhu/helsinki-hsl-clock/README.md

 * You can now configure your config file with your own details.
 Run these commands:
   * `nano config.ini`
-  * Edit the file with your stop ids, route id, and defined direction names as you wish.
+  * Edit the file with your stop ids, route id, direction names, and language for service alerts as you wish.
 It should be formatted like this:

     ```ini
     [HSL-CONFIG]
     stop_id_with_names = {"1541602": "West", "1541601": "East"}
-    route_id_metro = 31M
+    route_id_metro = "31M"
+    language = "en"
     trip_update_url = https://realtime.hsl.fi/realtime/trip-updates/v2/hsl
     service_alerts_url = https://realtime.hsl.fi/realtime/service-alerts/v2/hsl
     ```